Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/language_files.md

 * You can either restart the game or use F3+T to reload assets and have the language file take effect.

 !!! note
     You do not need multiple language files.
-You only need one with new lines added for each custom bee:*<br>
+You only need one with new lines added for each custom bee:
     ```json
     {
        "block.resourcefulbees.blaze_honeycomb_block": "Blaze Honeycomb Block",